risitadas/machine-learning-in-python/README.md

 # machine-learning-in-python
-machine learning is the technique that makes computers better at things than humans, it’s about making machines learn the things humans do
+machine learning is the technique that makes computers better at things than humans